 - Royals Who Actually Do Something: Zalim Singh, the underage Maharajá, assists Short Round once his brainwashing has been eradicated.

-- Carrying the Antidote: Lao Che is chivalrous enough to swindle and poison Indiana in a reversible way.
+- Carrying the Antidote: Lao Che is at least chivalrous enough to swindle and poison Indiana in a reversible way.

 - The Don: The Chinese version of this.

 - Karma Houdini: He tries to murder Indy and cheats him yet he got off scot-free.
 After murdering one of his friends.

 - Legitimate Businessmen's Social Club: Conducts his business out of his own Club Obi Wan.

 - No Honor Among Thieves: He'd rather have Indy near-fatally poisoned instead of honoring their deal.

 - Outliving One's Offspring: The two men accompanying him at the table are his sons Kao Kan and Chen.
 Chen is killed when Indy throws a skewer into his abdomen.